NAUMathStat/seminars/acgtCurrent.md

 **Speaker:** Michael Falk (NAU)

 **Abstract:** A simple graph determines a "graphic hyperplane arrangement," the complement of which is a "partial configuration space," whose fundamental group is a "GAG" (graphic arrangement group) or graphic pure braid group.
 This is a natural quotient of the pure braid group, with generators corresponding to edges of the graph and relations arising from 3- and 4-cliques.
 Not so much is known in general about these groups.
 We'll state a theorem and present an example supporting a conjecture that GAGs are isomorphic to subgroups of direct products of pure braid groups.
 (Joint work with Dan Cohen.)

+### Algorithmic Applications of Efficiently Finding Independent Transversals

+**Date:** October 15

+**Speaker:** Alessandra Graf, University of Waterloo

+**Abstract:** Let G be a graph and (V_1,...,V_m) be a vertex partition of G. An independent transversal (IT) of G with respect to (V_1,...,V_m) is an independent set {v_1,...,v_m} in G such that v_i is in V_i for each i in {1,...,m}.
+There exist various theorems that give sufficient conditions for the existence of ITs.
+These theorems have been used to solve problems in graph theory, hypergraphs, group theory, and theoretical computer science.
+In this talk, we discuss a new poly-time algorithm for finding an IT under certain conditions and some applications of this algorithm to graph colorings and hypergraph matchings.

+### Graphic arrangement groups

+**Date:** October 8

+**Speaker:** Michael Falk (NAU)

+**Abstract:** One can associate to a graph G a natural quotient of the pure braid group, called a GAG (for graphic arrangement group).
+I'll present a theorem and conjecture about injectivity of the natural map from a GAG to the product of the pure braid groups corresponding to the maximal cliques of the  underlying graph, and then focus on establishing this property in one very interesting example.

+### Graphic braid groups, part 3

+**Date:** October 1

+**Speaker:** Michael Falk (NAU)

+**Abstract:** Graphic braid groups, part 3.
+Abstract: One can associate to a graph G a natural (sub)quotient of the full braid group.
+In this episode we will examine the graphic braid group associated with the path of length two, and perhaps work through another example together, and then I will proceed to a discussion of GAGs and their properties.

+### Graphic braid groups, part 2

+**Date:** September 24

+**Speaker:** Michael Falk (NAU)

+**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group.
+We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way.
+Last week I discussed the braid and pure braid groups; this week we’ll explore the GAG and graphic braid group associated with a graph, and work out an example together.
+I will also tell a share a few more stories and pictures from my sabbatical.

+### Graphic braid groups

+**Date:** September 17

+**Speaker:** Michael Falk (NAU)

+**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group.
+We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way.
+I will also use part of the period to flesh out my sabbatical report from last Tuesday’s colloquium, with pictures and stories.

+### Colorings for BGCG Constructions

+**Date:** September 3, 10

+**Speaker:** Steve Wilson (NAU emeritus)

+**Abstract:** This talk will touch on edge-colorings of graphs, particularly tetravalent graphs.
+We can think of these colorings as equivalence relations on the set of edges, or as functions from the set of edges to some fixed color set.
+We are particularly interested in ones whose symmetry group is large enough to be transitive on darts (i.e., directed edges) in the graph.
+We will show some of the variety of possibilities, motivated by their uses in BGCG constructions.